jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.30 - 2.32
+  - Add @Nonnull annotations in a few places
+  - flatten method in jsonobject
 - 2.29
   - Small performance enhancement to json set with id strategy -